Egham: Economy

 Egham was home to a large research centre for Procter & Gamble, the London Innovation Centre, on Rusham Park, formally owned by Shell oils.
 P&G had over 550 employees in Egham, working on Fine Fragrance, Beauty Care and Health Care brands, such as Hugo Boss, Olay, and Vicks although in May 2012 P&G announced plans to shed 125 of these jobs.
 The site has now been purchased by Royal Holloway.
 Other notable employers include HCL AXON (an information technology consultancy), Belron (parent company of Autoglass), the EMEA Headquarters of Future Electronics, and the European headquarters of Enterprise Holdings; parent company of the Enterprise Rent-a-Car, Alamo, and National vehicle rental companies.
 Egham is also home to CAB International Europe UK, which holds one of the world's largest collections of microorganisms and the HQ of Spectris PLC, a supplier of precision instrumentation and controls with 8900 employees worldwide.

 Egham and the eastern part of its historic parish, Egham Hythe, share connections with the development and enhancement of prestige sports cars.
 Egham has been Ferrari's spiritual home in the United Kingdom in the listed Tower Garage.
 Lagonda was based here.
-Egham today contains a Ferrari, Maserati, and a Porsche dealership.
+Egham today contains a Ferrari and a Porsche dealership.

-Egham has many pubs including The Kings Arms, The Foresters, The Happy Man, The Crown, The Beehive, The Armstrong Gun, The Barley Mow, The Bailiwick, The White Lion, Crosslands, Medicine, Tommy's Bar and Kitchen, Egham Band Hall (members only), The Holly Tree, The Packhorse and The Red Lion.
-The Spring Rise area of Egham is home to the United Services Club which was formed in 1921 and has recently become well known nationally for the three Real Ale festivals it holds every year.
-The Packhorse occasionally hosts alcohol festivals also due to its affiliation with the Royal Holloway Student Union.

 Sport and leisure

 Egham has a Non-League football club, Egham Town F.C., who were promoted as Champions from the Combined Counties football league in the 2012–13 season and are now established in the Southern League Central division.
 Egham Town F.C. plays in the 5,500 seat Runnymede Stadium, Wards Place just beyond the Pooley Green playing field on Thorpe Lea Road.

 Egham Cricket Club is a club with several sides and an academy grouped into four age groups from age 11.
 This dates to 1913 and is in Vicarage Road, just south of the railway line and within the Thorpe Lea outlying neighbourhood of Egham.

 A rowing club, Staines Boat Club, is on the Egham side of Staines Bridge in the associated neighbourhood (postally), Egham Hythe.

 Egham is home to Egham Fencing Club, a club founded in 1976 dedicated to the sport of fencing.
 The club has members practicing all three weapons (Sabre, Foil and Épée).

 The Egham Royal Show takes place every August.
 23–24 August 2014 was the 156th show.

+Egham Orbit parkrun takes place at the Egham Orbit Leisure Centre at 9am every Saturday morning.